alanvalejo/rgcli/README.md

 # GBILI
 **About**

-This is an alternative Python implementation of graph construction method GBILI (graph based on the informativeness of labeled instances), published by Berton and Lopes (2014) [1](1).
+This is an alternative Python implementation of graph construction method GBILI (graph based on the informativeness of labeled instances), published by [Berton and Lopes (2014)] ([1]).
 The implementation is based on Kd-tree and Multithreading and is faster than the original described in the paper, specially for large data sets.

 **Usage**